plinck/GifTastic/README.md

 ### To Do

-1. Make sure it's mobile responsive.

-2. Create a 275x200 icon for the portfolio page
+1. Create a 275x200 icon for the portfolio page

-3. Allow users to request additional gifs to be added to the page.
+2. Allow users to request additional gifs to be added to the page.
    * Each request should ADD 10 gifs to the page, NOT overwrite the existing gifs.

-4. List additional metadata (title, tags, etc) for each gif in a clean and readable format.
+3. List additional metadata (title, tags, etc) for each gif in a clean and readable format.

-5. Include a 1-click download button for each gif, this should work across device types.
+4. Include a 1-click download button for each gif, this should work across device types.

-6. Integrate this search with additional APIs such as OMDB, or Bands in Town.
+5. Integrate this search with additional APIs such as OMDB, or Bands in Town.
 Be creative and build something you are proud to showcase in your portfolio

-7. Allow users to add their favorite gifs to a `favorites` section.
+6. Allow users to add their favorite gifs to a `favorites` section.
    * This should persist even when they select or add a new topic.
    * If you are looking for a major challenge, look into making this section persist even when the page is reloaded(via localStorage or cookies).